LibCrowds/project-playbills/README.md

 that performance.
 This should simplify the final data analysis process, avoiding issues that might otherwise be raised by overlapping regions etc.

-To generate a new project using the inputs provided above and push it to the server:
+To generate a new project using the inputs provided above and push it to the server install and configure [pbs](https://github.com/Scifabric/pbs), then:

 ```
 python generate_project.py <task set> [--sysno=<sysno> or --json=<path>]